httpwg/http-extensions/draft-ietf-httpbis-connect-tcp.md

 In HTTP/1.1, the client uses the proxy by issuing a request as follows:

 * The method SHALL be "GET".
-* The request SHALL include a single Host header field containing the origin of the proxy.
+* The request SHALL include a single "Host" header field containing the origin of the proxy.
-* The request SHALL include a Connection header field with the value "Upgrade".
+* The request SHALL include a "Connection" header field with the value "Upgrade".
 (Note that this requirement is case-insensitive as per {{Section 7.6.1 of !RFC9110}}.)
 * The request SHALL include an "Upgrade" header field with the value "connect-tcp".
 * The request's target SHALL correspond to the URI derived from expansion of the proxy's URI Template.

 If the request is well-formed and permissible, the proxy MUST attempt the TCP connection before returning its response header.
 If the TCP connection is successful, the response SHALL be as follows:

-* The HTTP status code SHALL be 101 (Switching Protocols).
+* The HTTP status code SHALL be "101 (Switching Protocols)".
-* The response SHALL include a Connection header field with the value "Upgrade".
+* The response SHALL include a "Connection" header field with the value "Upgrade".
-* The response SHALL include a single Upgrade header field with the value "connect-tcp".
+* The response SHALL include a single "Upgrade" header field with the value "connect-tcp".

 If the request is malformed or impermissible, the proxy MUST return a 4XX error code.
 If a TCP connection was not established, the proxy MUST NOT switch protocols to "connect-tcp", and the client MAY reuse this connection for additional HTTP requests.